The Evolution of Outdoor Kitchen Design

 When you’re designing a kitchen to live outside, materials are everything.
 At OKD Solutions, Justin and Ben have built their reputation on joinery that performs as beautifully as it looks.

-Tricoya’s big advantage?
-Total flexibility.
-From slim rail Shaker profiles to custom finger pulls and V-groove panelling, it lets us create cabinetry that speaks the same language as the home’s interior.
-The design potential is virtually limitless.
+Tricoya’s greatest strength?
+Its design flexibility.
+From slim-rail Shaker profiles to custom finger pulls and V-groove panelling, it allows us to create cabinetry that speaks the same design language as the home’s interior — ensuring the outdoor kitchen feels like a true extension of the house.

 Benchtops That Go the Distance